 YOUR LOWEST EXAM GRADE WILL BE DROPPED.
-Only your 3 highest exam grades will be counted.
+Only your three highest exam grades will be counted.
 THERE WILL BE NO MAKE-UP EXAMS GIVEN.
 You CANNOT take an exam early or late.
 If you miss an exam, you will receive a zero for it, and it will be used as your dropped exam.
-Exceptions will be made ONLY for absences due to University-Sanctioned Events as described in the West Chester University Undergraduate Catalog.
-If you have ANY questions or concerns about this particular point, please come talk to me and get clarification BEFORE it is too late!
+Exceptions will be made ONLY for absences due to excused absences as described in the West Chester University Undergraduate Catalog.
+I MUST have official documentation of the University Sanctioned Event before arrangements can be made to take a missed exam.
+If you have ANY questions about this particular point, please come talk to me and get clarification BEFORE it is too late!

 Tests will consist of approximately 25-45 multiple choice questions.
 Some tests MAY contain one open-ended problem; any open-ended problem appearing on an exam will be designed to be similar to example and practice problems done in class.
 A constant curve will be applied to an exam if the class average drops below 75% to increase it to this value.
-The scope of each test (with the exception of the final) is limited to the chapters listed in the class schedule at the end of this syllabus; however, even though earlier material is not explicitly tested it may still appear on an exam.
+The scope of each test (with the exception of the final) is limited to the chapters listed in the course schedule at the end of this syllabus; however, even though earlier material is not explicitly tested it may still appear on an exam.
 You have been warned!

 Tests will be closed book and closed notebook.
 However, I will give you one sheet of equations to use during the exam.
 This equations sheet will be the only aid allowed to you during exams, with the exception of a stand-alone calculator (as described below).
 All other written and electronic aids are strictly forbidden.
-I will post to D2L the equations sheet that I will give you for an exam at least 24 hours before the exam time, so that you can see what will be on the sheet.
+I will post to D2L the equations sheet that I will give you for an exam at least 24 hours prior to the exam time, so that you can see what will be on the sheet.
 You are permitted to use 1 stand-alone calculator (i.e., a calculator that is not part of an iPod/iPad, cell phone, tablet PC, Kindle, etc.) during exams.
 If I catch you using an internet-accessible personal electronic device as a calculator during an exam, I will take your exam and you will get a zero on it.
 No exceptions.
 If you will be using a graphing calculator, I must personally see you clear its memory before you receive your exam.
 I will NOT bring extra calculators for you to use during exams.
 It is YOUR RESPONSIBILITY to make sure you have a working stand-alone calculator for exams.